brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Process Priority
 ======
-After launching Minecraft, set Java to run at a high process priority in Windows with the task manager, so that nothing "interrupts" it:
+After launching Minecraft, set Java to run at a high process priority in Windows with the Task Manager:

 ![taskmanager](Tutorial_Images/taskmon.PNG)

-Linux users can append the command `sudo nice -n -15` to thier launch arguments, or use `renice` after launching.
+Linux users can add  `sudo nice -n -15` to the beginning of the launch command, but note that nice levels below 0 (with the "max" being -20) require running as `sudo`.
+You can also use `renice` after launching Minecraft.

 Performance Mods